KimHeonjae/LGSI-peter/README.md

     - pH Sensor: A2, A6
     - Turbidity Sensor: A3, A7
     - Water level Sensor: A0, A4
     - Temperature and Humidity Sensor: A1, A5
+- Front-End
+  - HTML5
+  - CSS3
+  - Javascript

 For building and running the application you need:
 Node.js ....